 International agency Interbrand has presented a rating of brands of the future that could turn the idea of retailing around.

-Among the most successful brands, according to Interbrand, were the manufacturer of interactive mirrors for home fitness, Mirror, producer of vegetable meat Impossible Foods, bioengineering Ginkgo, and providing legal services based on artificial intelligence Legalist.
+Among the most successful brands, according to Interbrand, were the manufacturer of interactive mirrors for home fitness, Mirror; the producer of vegetable meat, Impossible Foods; the bioengineering company Ginkgo; and the provider of legal services based on artificial intelligence, Legalist.
 According to experts’ forecasts, these companies could make a real breakthrough and win the market shortly.

 The Breakthrough Brand Rankings were published in 2016 when companies such as Deliveroo, Peloton, and Glossier were included.
 Over time, the share of Silicon Valley companies, as well as extensive software and digital platform manufacturers, began to decline in the rankings.